nebari-dev/nebari-docs/docs/docs/community/issues.md

   This collapses the content, so it only becomes visible on click, making the issue easier to read and follow.

 :::tip
-See this page for an overview of the [system we use to tag our issues and pull requests][nebari-labels].
+See this page for an overview of the [system we use to tag our issues and pull requests](./maintainers/github-conventions.md).
+You can also see all the available labels in the [Nebari repository][nebari-labels].
 :::

 For bug reports, include in your issue: